denyspoltorak/odt2wiki/README.md

 * `image_matcher.py` - extracts matches images from the document and matches them to local files.

+* `plugins.py` - parent classes for output customizations and analytics.

+* <a name="analytics"></a>`analytics` is a folder with plugins that iterate over the DOM tree (all document sections) to collect information:

+  * `duplicates.py` - find chapters with duplicate names (GitHub wiki cannot discern them).

+  * `print_chapters.py` - print all the chapters (files or web pages).
+This is a good start for writing SEO descriptions.

+  * `print_full_toc.py` - pring the detailed table of contents.

-* `custom` folder contains the code for per-document customization.
+* `custom` folder contains the code for per-document customization:

+  * `metapatterns.py` - the customization for the [rchitectural Metapatterns book](https://metapatterns.io/).
+Includes SEO and some analytics.

 ## Q&A